Paul Letham-McGrath

 About Paul

-In addition to his academic background, Paul also brings to his practice first-hand experience of depression and anxiety and a deep understanding of the conditions that can lead to their development.
+In addition to his academic background, Paul also brings to his practice first-hand experience of depression and anxiety and a deep understanding of the various conditions that can lead to their development.

 Who looks outside, dreams;